Kalpeshsurve21/WeatherApp/README.md

 #WeatherApp

-WeatherApp is written in swift for iPhone.
+WeatherApp is written in swift for iPhone, using MVVM design pattern with core data for caching the weather details of recent cities

 #Features: